regret-17/more-pruning-less-/readme.md

 - [Piracy.moe](https://piracy.moe/) Previously known as the anime index, a spreadsheet for anime, manga, and other weeb piracy warez
 - [Nyaa.si](https://nyaa.si/) Anime torrenting database.
 Probably the best out there.
 My first line of fire for anime piracy. [sukebei.nyaa.si](sukebei.nyaa.si) is their NSFW counterpart.
 - [Soulseek](https://www.slsknet.org/) Peer-to-Peer network for (mostly) music piracy.
 A lot like how Limewire worked.
 If you're on Linux use [Nicotine+](https://nicotine-plus.org/) to access soulseek.
-- [YayPonies](https://yayponies.no/) basically all official digital media for the My Little Pony franchise.
-Show, Movie, Comic Books, Bonus features, etc. They also link to sister sites hosting Star Vs The Forces of Evil and Wander Over Yonder content (and deprecated Ducktales and Steven Universe content).

-### Media-Servers
-- [Jellyfin](https://jellyfin.org/) Basically, host your own damn netflix, with blackjack and hookers!
-Free open source software, lets you stream media from your own server.
-You can even just give family and friends the website, username, and password, and they can stream your library too.
-Movies, Tv, Music, as well as a group watch feature which automatically syncs the video between viewers in case you're watching online together and dont want to have to manually sync every time someone wants to pause.
-Supports [a ton of devices](https://jellyfin.org/clients/).
-- [Plex](https://www.plex.tv) Similar to jellyfin, but with more bells, whistles, and plug-in support.
-Unfortunately, not open source, and contains paywalled features.
-    - [dizquetv](https://github.com/vexorian/dizquetv) A plug-in for plex which lets you create a live "TV channel" autopopulated from content on your plex server.
-You could even add TV Bumpers.
-    - [Retroarcher](https://github.com/RetroArcher) A plug-in for plex which also lets you stream videogames.
-Under heavy development.

 ## Videogames